 Students who are repeating coursework previously taken in a program cannot get federal aid for a class they have passed more than twice with a grade of a “C” or better.
 Students are responsible to contact the Operations Office before enrolling in a repeated course they have passed twice with a grade of a “C” or better to have their federal aid adjusted.
 After the add/drop period of each period, the Operations Office and Financial Aid will adjust federal aid for a student who has repeated a course more than twice with a grade of a “C” or better.
 The adjusted federal aid may cause a student to owe a balance.

 It is your responsibility to pay any balance due by the published deadline dates.
-Payments can be made at the GLBBS Operations Office.
+Payments can be made online through the Student Portal or at the GLBBS Operations Office.